Skip to main content

 The report can be completed via a mobile device in the field, or completed directly in the application.

-Inspections are available in the Property Inspect mobile application.
+Inspections are available in the Property Inspect App.
 The inspector can fetch the inspection in a Wi-Fi zone and complete it offline, on-site.

 When the inspector arrives on site and opens the report: